deltaechoecho/deltaechoecho.github.io/contact.md

 <p>Once every six months or so I also lecture on climatology or the history of science and data, with a focus on the 1500s to 1800s.
 If you'd like to hear stories about Émilie du Chatelet (gambler!) or John Napier (wizard!), feel free to ask.</p>

-<p>I publish all my scientific and policy work under Andrew, and all my art and writing under Dee.
-You can use either, but please don't confuse me by using one for the other, or expect me to be world famous BBC foreign correspondent, <a href="http://www.andrew-harding.com/about#bio">Andrew Harding</a>.
-I have never been to Eyl and he, to the best of my knowledge, doesn't have a doctorate.</p>

 <form action="https://formspree.io/{{ site.email }}" method="POST">
 	<div class="fields">
 		<div class="field half first">